ToddBertaOldham/Pet/shared/README.md

 # shared
-This folder contains all of the crates that are used by several pieces of the OS.
+This folder contains all the crates that are used by several pieces of the OS.
 ## arch
 Architecture interfaces.
 Just x86 (64 bit) for now.
 ## elf